 However, this statute or regulation score only provides an indication of how much additional work may be required to determine whether an application or service is actually in compliance with applicable federal or state law in a specific context.
 A score of less than 100% indicates that additional information is likely required to determine whether an application or service is compliant in all contexts.
 A lower overall statute score indicates that an application or service is more likely to be missing information or clarity with respect to particular details that may be pertinent in a specific context or use case.
 In general, lower scores indicate more work would be necessary to ensure the appropriateness of the application or service in each particular context.
 On the other hand, a higher score indicates that various contexts are more likely to include the necessary information to determine whether compliance is satisfied for that particular use.
 Each application or service's legal obligations should only be understood in the context in which it is used.

-If you would like to learn more about our evaluation scores and see examples, please download our 2019 State of EdTech Privacy Report.
+If you would like to learn more about our evaluation scores and see examples, please download our 2021 State of Kids' Privacy Report.